aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/deleteblankoptions/_index.md

 [MergedCellsShrinkType](../mergedcellsshrinktype/)

+**Remarks**

+For [MergedCellsShrinkType.KeepHeaderOnly](../mergedcellsshrinktype.keepheaderonly/), all cells in it will be taken as blank except the non-blank top-left cell.
+It is the default value of this property.<br></br> For [MergedCellsShrinkType.None](../mergedcellsshrinktype.none/), all cells in it will be taken as non-blank.<br></br> For [MergedCellsShrinkType.ShrinkToFit](../mergedcellsshrinktype.shrinktofit/), all cells outside the content display area will be taken as blank.<br></br

 ### setMergedCellsShrinkType(MergedCellsShrinkType) {#setMergedCellsShrinkType-mergedcellsshrinktype-}

-Indicates how to process merged cells when deleting blank rows/columns.<br></br> For [MergedCellsShrinkType.KeepHeaderOnly](../mergedcellsshrinktype.keepheaderonly/), all cells in it will be taken as blank except the non-blank top-left cell.
-It is the default value of this property.<br></br> For [MergedCellsShrinkType.None](../mergedcellsshrinktype.none/), all cells in it will be taken as non-blank.<br></br> For [MergedCellsShrinkType.ShrinkToFit](../mergedcellsshrinktype.shrinktofit/), all cells outside the content display area will be taken as blank.<br></br>
+Indicates how to process merged cells when deleting blank rows/columns.

 ```javascript
 setMergedCellsShrinkType(value: MergedCellsShrinkType) : void;